Racism may be responsible for increasing physical and mental health disparities among Black, Indigenous, and people of color (BIPOC).

 However, it is worth noting that this perceived lower risk may be due to racial inequities in the healthcare system.

 Also, although there is an association between socioeconomic status and race, there is no perfect correspondence between race and low socioeconomic status.
 Among BIPOC of middle and upper socioeconomic status, the effects of racism on mental and physical health persist.

 Racism can be a key factor in the onset of physical and mental health issues in BIPOC.

 Research suggests that the stress that develops due to experiencing or witnessing racism can have long-lasting effects, increasing the risk of chronic disease and mental health conditions such as anxiety and depression in both children and adults.

 Utilizing the support of peers and community, forging a strong sense of racial identity, and talking about racist experiences can all be effective ways of coping with the stress of racism.

-Research suggests that low socioeconomic status has the same impact on physical health as smoking, heavy alcohol use, or an unhealthful diet.
+Research suggests that low socioeconomic status has a significant harmful impact on physical health.
 Racial groups with higher levels of low socioeconomic status also tend to have more persistent mental health conditions.